exercism/bash/concepts/redirection/about.md

 ```

 This technique looks quite convoluted, but it can be very useful in situations where your script is being run by some other software package, and standard output is automatically captured by the software.
-The `bats` command works like this.
+The `bats` command, used to run unit tests for this track, works like this: `bats` captures a test's stdout and stderr, but strings sent to FD 3 will be displayed on the terminal.
 ~~~~

 ## In Summary